chitharanjan-devops/AWS_NOTES/DAY-7/EBS.md

 Select the created volume, click Actions, and select Attach Volume.
 Select the instance to attach it to and assign a device name (e.g., /dev/sdf).
-Mount the Volume (after attachment):
+Mount the Volume (after attachment)

 ### Log into the EC2 instance and mount the volume on the operating system